DekodeInteraktiv/imageshop/readme.txt

 == Changelog ==

+= 1.4.0 (2025-11-28) =
+* Feature: Added support for SVG vector images.
+* Bugfix: Fixed an issue where you might not get a status response when testing a new API key in the settings panel.

 = 1.3.3 (2025-10-08) =
 * Bugfix: Fixed an issue where filenames with multiple periods in them would get urlencoded to and be represented as a `+` symbol, which would cause a 404 error for the images in question.
 * Enhancement: Trigger a flush of the Imageshop media permalinks when changing file formats to ensure a faster switch to the new format instead of waiting for caches to clear.